Contents

 However, if you have some level of automation, you might be able to scale the current process.

-Do you have a way to implement negotiated price?
+Do you have a way to implement a negotiated price?

 One of the main benefits of the centralized purchasing policy is that you can now consolidate the purchasing volume and get better pricing discounts.

-But if you have no way to ensure that employees purchase from those vendors, you would not reap the reward of cost savings.
+But if you cannot ensure employees purchase from those vendors, you will not reap the reward of cost savings.

 Do you have a way to implement a streamlined process across the company?

-You can think of this as – do you have a process so that everyone is going to create purchase orders for their purchase.
+You can think of this as – do you have a process so that everyone will create purchase orders for their purchase?

 Does the current invoicing process scale?
 In other words, do you have a process to ensure that all your suppliers submit invoices to a central place?

-The last step is to identify the high-level timelines for the implementation of the new centralized purchasing policy.
+The last step is to identify the high-level timelines for implementing the new centralized purchasing policy.

-You can think of this as an execution plan for the vision you have painted to the stakeholders.
+You can think of this as an execution plan for your vision to the stakeholders.

 We recommend that you break down the timelines in the following sections